ncatlab/nlab-content/pages/3/2/5/9/19523/content.md

 > $[...]$ So there is no ambiguity:  accelerated average expansion due to inhomogeneities is possible.
 The question is whether the distribution of structures in the universe is such that this mechanism is realised ([Räsänen 10, p.
 10](#Rasanen10))

+### Data and models

 {#AbstractSmollerTempleVogler14} An analytic proof of this qualitative picture is claimed in [Smoller-Temple-Vogler 14](#SmollerTempleVogler14):

 > Our analysis is based on the discovery of a closed ansatz for perturbations of the SM during the p$ = 0$ epoch of the Big Bang which triggers instabilities that create unexpectedly large regions of accelerated uniform expansion  within  Einstein’s  original  theory  without  the  cosmological constant.
 We prove that these accelerated regions introduce precisely the same range of corrections to redshift vs luminosity as are produced by the cosmological constant in the theory of Dark Energy.

+A survey of the field of inhomogeneous cosmology and of attitudes in the community towards open issues, as of 2016, is in [Belejko-Korzyński 16](#BelejkoKorzynski16).

 A similar conclusion is reached in [Colin-Mohayaee-Rameez-Sarkar 19](#SarkarEtAl18), which in [Sarkar 18, slide 44](#Sarkar18) is summarized as follows: